-The comprehensive nature of Transcendental Meditation's benefits for mental health is illustrated in a randomized study of Vietnam War veterans suffering from post-traumatic stress disorder (PTSD).
-Over a three-month period, patients practising TM showed clear-cut improvements in all aspects of the syndrome studied, with significant decreases in depression, anxiety, insomnia, and alcohol consumption; improvement in family problems; reduced severity of delayed stress syndrome; decreased emotional numbness; and reduced difficulty in obtaining employment.
-In contrast, the control group who received standard treatment with psychotherapy showed no significant change on any measure [56].
+TM showed improvements in all aspects of the syndrome studied, including reductions in severity of delayed stress syndrome and emotional numbness; decreases in depression, anxiety, insomnia, and alcohol consumption; improvement in family problems; and reduced difficulty in obtaining employment.
+In contrast, a control group who received standard treatment with psychotherapy showed no significant change on any measure [56].